nikbearbrown/Computational-Finance-with-Excel-Python-and-LLMs/Chapters/Introduction_to_Computational_Finance_Chapter_1.md

 print(f"Tesla's 3-year beta: {beta:.2f}")
 ```

+When you run this code, you get 1.72.
+Now you know: The LLMs were approximately right but not precisely right.
+More importantly, you know you can verify their claims.
+This is the skill that separates junior analysts who blindly trust their models from senior analysts who know when to dig deeper.

 #### Step 5: Synthesize and Refine
 Combine insights from all sources, giving priority to computationally verified information.